Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 Sometimes, it’s just not viable or possible to extract all usable data or information from a call while it’s happening, or even shortly after.
 Maybe your reps are super-busy and don’t have time to jot down details, or maybe there was a glitch related to either human or computer error.
 Whatever the case, if you have recorded your interactions and calls, you can always return to them later, and review them again for further clarification.

-Once someone calls in to your business, the next step is converting them into an actual customer.
-A call monitoring tool allows you to listen to the phone conversations that occur and see what factors contribute to people making the final decision on whether or not to do business with you.
 Are they intrigued by the mention of a particular sale you were offering?
 Do the calls tend to end when certain aspects of pricing are discussed?
-Call monitoring can help answer such questions and give you insights into what your callers really want.
+Call monitoring can help answer these questions and provide insights into what your callers really want.

 In marketing, a lot of what we do involves optimizing or improving processes that are already in place.
 Sure, you might jumpstart a new campaign, but you’re likely going to use strategies and content that worked for you in the past.
 If it’s broken, why fix it?
 However, you need to understand whether or not something is working before you can decide whether it’s worth duplicating later.